 Our Study Guide features only the most important driving topics discussed in the Hawaii Driver Handbook.
 In order to prepare efficiently for your DMV exam, review the below:

 DMV.com advises you begin with the preparation for the written drivers exam by reading the Hawaii Driver Manual, and learning the important traffic laws and road rules.
 In order to successfully pass the exam, use our study tools, which consist of the DMV.com Study Guide and Practice Test.

 The DMV.com Study Guide covers all the important information from the driver’s manual.
-Don't forget that you also have unlimited access to the online Practice Driving Test.
+Don't forget that you also have unlimited access to the Practice Driving Test.
 Take our Driver Practice Test, and see which subjects require additional preparation before taking the official DMV written drivers test.